dcgerard/vicar/README.md

 for

 -   Y an n by p matrix of gene expression data with n samples and p genes,
--   X an n by q matrix of of q covariates,
+-   X an n by q matrix of q covariates,
 -   B a q by p matrix of unobserved coefficients for the observed covariates,
 -   Z an n by k matrix of hidden confounders,
 -   A a k by p matrix of hidden coefficients for the hidden confounders, and
 -   E an n by p matrix of independent normal errors with column variances s1,...,sp.

 Not accounting for the hidden covariates, Z, can reduce power and result in poor control of false discovery rate.
+This package provides a suite of functions to adjust for hidden confounders, both when one has and does not have access to control genes.

+The function `mouthwash` can adjust for hidden confounding when one does not have access to control genes.
+It does so via a non-parametric empirical Bayes method that uses the powerful methodology of Adaptive SHrinkage (Stephens 2016) within the factor-augmented regression framework described in Wang et al. (2015).

-There are many approaches available for estimating hidden confounders.
-This package is among those that use control genes to account to hidden confounding.
-Other such methods include RUV2 (J. A. Gagnon-Bartsch and Speed 2012), RUV4 (J Gagnon-Bartsch, Jacob, and Speed 2013), and CATE (Wang et al. 2015).
-This package adds to this field by
+When one has control genes, there are many approaches to take.
+Such methods include RUV2 (J. A. Gagnon-Bartsch and Speed 2012), RUV4 (J Gagnon-Bartsch, Jacob, and Speed 2013), and CATE (Wang et al. 2015).
+This package adds to the field of confounder adjustment with control genes by

 1. Implementing a version of CATE that is calibrated using control genes similarly to the method in J Gagnon-Bartsch, Jacob, and Speed (2013).
 The function is called `vruv4`.
 2. Introduces RUV3, a version of RUV that can be considered both RUV2 and RUV4.
 The function is called `ruv3`.